HDFGroup/h5serv/docs/AttrOps/PUT_Attribute.rst

 shape
 ^^^^^^

-An integer array describing the initial dimensions of the attribute.
+Either a string with the value ``H5S_NULL`` or an integer array describing the dimensions of the attribute.
 If shape is not provided, a scalar attribute will be created.
+If a shape value of ``H5S_NULL`` is specified a null space attribute will be created.
+(Null space attributes can not contain any data values.)

 value
 ^^^^^